 The goals of the 2017-2021 Consolidated Plan are consistent, overlapping with the CNO's: 2016 Assessment of Fair Housing, 2016 Housing for a Resilient New Orleans, 2015 HousingNOLA, 2011 A 10-Year Plan to End Homelessness, & the New Orleans Interagency Council on Housing (NOICH).
 The CNO's closely interwoven fabric connecting these plans with consistent goals and strategies linked to the 2017-2021 Consolidated Plan transforms a broad vision into clear actions that will result in a Resilient New Orleans with vibrant neighborhoods, more affordable housing and enhanced community services.
-The CNO will continue to collaborate its efforts from local, state, and federal partners, private-partners, NORA, HANO and the Greater New Orleans Interagency Council on Housing (NOICH) in providing preventive homelessness and supportive services.
+The CNO will continue to collaborate its efforts from local, state, and federal partners, private-partners, NORA, HANO and the Greater New Orleans Housing Alliance for more affordable housing and Unity of Greater New Orleans and New Orleans Interagency Council on Housing (NOICH) in providing preventive homelessness and supportive services.
 Finally, Openness identified in both the AFH and Resilient New Orleans seeks to create a transparent accountability for CNO initiatives connecting proposed activities to the performance management system called Results NOLA.
 This tracking system helps Citizens to track the CNO's progress on its housing goals.